alexiasa/oscp-omnibus/README.md

 #### Active
 - [Hackertarget Nmap Cheat Sheet](https://hackertarget.com/nmap-cheatsheet-a-quick-reference-guide/) - handy guide to Nmap commands
 - [smb NSE Library](https://nmap.org/nsedoc/lib/smb.html#script-args) - pretty much all the details you'd ever need to know about interacting with SMB via Nmap Scripting Engine
+- [A New Look at Null Sessions and User Enumeration](https://sensepost.com/blog/2018/a-new-look-at-null-sessions-and-user-enumeration/) - if you regularly use enum4linux or rpcclient, then read this! it may save you from false negatives.

 ### Vulns
 - [IP Traffic Accounting with iptables](https://www.cyberciti.biz/faq/linux-configuring-ip-traffic-accounting/) - all about traffic accounting with iptables